 Choosing wines on the basis of:

-Often wine may also be bought directly from the barrel.
+Wine may also be bought directly from the barrel.

-In this case it would be advisable to buy it from trustworthy retailers, wineries or cooperative cellars, with proven reputation for excellence.
+In this case it would be advisable to buy it from trustworthy retailers, wineries or cooperative cellars, with a proven reputation for excellence.